hhtokpinar/sqfEntity/README.md

 # Create a new Database Model

-First, create your dbmodel.dart file to define your model and import SqfEntityBase.dart
+First, create your dbmodel.dart file to define your model and import sqfentity.dart

     import 'package:sqfentity/sqfentity.dart';